Exam Procedures - Rules and Regulations

 Taking Exams at Barking Abbey School

 Seating arrangements can be found on your individual timetable.
-There will also be daily exam seating lists displayed on the board on the outside of the sports hall.
 It is your responsibility to know in advance which room you are in and where your seat is.

-Coats and bags are to be stored in a classroom opposite the green gym for Year 11 and in the Sixth Form Common Room for Year 12 and 13.
+Coats and bags are to be stored in the SDR2.
 AVOID BRINGING IN ANY VALUABLES.

 Correct school uniform must be worn for every examination.
 Year 12 and 13 students must have their ID badges on with the photograph on view (otherwise, admittance may simply be refused)

-You must bring to the examination the correct equipment: black pen (not blue), pencil, calculator, rubber etc. You may have bottled water but the label must be removed prior to entering the exam room.
+You must bring to the examination the correct equipment: black pen, pencil, calculator, rubber etc. Calculators with a memory facility must be cleared before entering the exam room.
+You may have bottled water but the label must be removed prior to entering the exam room.
+Food and chewing gum are not allowed in the exam room.

-If it is absolutely essential you bring in your mobile phone, you must give in your phone at the desk by the cloakroom or to Mr Wise if you are in year 12 or 13.
-You will be given a number card which you must put on your exam desk.
-You phone will only be released to you in exchange for your numbered card.
+If it is essential you bring in your mobile phone, you must give in your phone at the desk outside the Sports Hall cloakroom.
+You will be given a number card, which you must put on your exam desk.
+Your phone will only be released to you in exchange for your numbered card.

-When entering the exam hall or room you must do so in complete silence and remain that way until you leave.
+When entering the exam hall or room you must do so in complete silence and remain that way until you leave as per JCQ rules “Candidates are under formal examination conditions from the moment they enter the room in which they will be taking their examination(s)”

-When seated in the Main Hall or the Base, you will be told to leave by rows and must do so in an orderly fashion.
+When seated in SG12:Sports Hall you will be told to leave by rows and must do so in an orderly fashion.

 You should not wait for other students directly outside the exam room and wait until clear of the area before talking.